maposia/panel/docs/install/remnawave-subscription-page.md

 REMNAWAVE_API_TOKEN=

-# If you use "Caddy with security" addon, you can place here X-Api-Key, which will be applied to requests to Remnawave Panel.
+# If you use "Caddy with security" addon or TinyAuth for Nginx, you can place here X-Api-Key, which will be applied to requests to Remnawave Panel.
 CADDY_AUTH_API_TOKEN=
 ```